5 ways to manage your PCOS symptoms

 Five ways to help manage PCOS symptoms, backed by fertility nurse consultant Kate Davies.

-We’re joining PCOS charity Verity to raise awareness of Polycystic Ovary Syndrome (PCOS) with five ways to help manage PCOS symptoms, backed by expert fertility nurse consultant Kate Davies.
+To help, we’ve put together five ways to help manage PCOS symptoms, backed by expert fertility nurse consultant Kate Davies.

 What is PCOS?

-Studies estimate that one in every ten women in the UK has Polycystic Ovary Syndrome (PCOS), yet 70% go undiagnosed .
+Studies estimate that one in every ten women in the UK has polycystic ovary syndrome (PCOS), yet 70% go undiagnosed .
 There is no cure for PCOS, but that isn’t to say that symptoms can’t be managed.

 1. Eat a healthy, balanced diet

 A healthy, balanced diet is highly recommended for managing PCOS symptoms .
-Eating a healthy diet can help aid weight loss, give your body all the necessary nutrients it needs and keep you fit and healthy.
+Eating a healthy diet can help aid weight loss, give your body all the necessary nutrients it needs, and keep you fit and healthy.

 If you have PCOS, you’re more likely to develop insulin resistance.
 So, some dietitians may recommend a reduction in refined carbohydrates and sugars.
 These foods contain high sugar that can affect your insulin and blood sugar levels.

 As well as eating a healthy and balanced diet, try to increase your water intake to between two and three litres a day .
-Water helps flush out any impurities and keep you well hydrated, which is important for the body to function properly and to maintain a healthy lifestyle.
+Water helps flush out any impurities and keep you well hydrated, which is important for the body to function properly, and to maintain a healthy lifestyle.